patoperpetua/ravimoshark-apis-auth-app-keycloak/README.md

 - [X] Add documentation about creating a production .keycloak.env file.
 - [X] Add script to setup configuration to an external server.
 - [X] Test scripts.
+- [ ] Docker images and script.
 - [ ] Add Azure scripts.
 - [ ] Added ci/cd.
-- [ ] Script to persist containers data into a host folder.
+- [X] Script to persist containers data into a host folder.

 - [ ] Export a mssql volume folder.